-I have recently returned from Myanmar where I was working with the Turquoise Mountain Foundation at their workshop in downtown Yangon.
-On my first morning I thought how lucky I am as I made my way down the narrow streets, winding past a line of nuns out collecting their daily horns and squealing of tyres.
+I have traveled many times to beautiful Myanmar, working with the Turquoise Mountain Foundation at their workshop in downtown Yangon.
+On my first morning there when I visited last, I thought how lucky I am as I made my way down the narrow streets, winding past a line of nuns out collecting their daily horns and squealing of tyres.
 From little girls, often orphans brought to the convents, to older ladies who have devoted their lives to prayer and meditation, the layers of pink toned robes and their life choice completely fascinate me.

 As I passed the now familiar noodle stall on the road with six different kinds of noodles and mountains of vegetables waiting to be cooked in the large hot pots I felt so pleased to be back, to work on the 5th collection with Turquoise Mountain in Myanmar.
 The workshop has grown from two men when we started in 2015, to now ten men and three girls who are learning the trade.